 You may notice, as you read about our trip, that we did a lot of eating.
 Eating in Italy, as you’d imagine, is less of a “eat for sustenance” endeavor, and much more of an experience.
 I could spent the entire trip just visiting restaurants and gelato shops!
 Luckily for my diet, we also did lots of walking and exploring.
 In fact, although I threw my diet out the window for our trip, I didn’t even gain a pound.
 The food is just so fresh and delicious.

-Here are the Italian cities we visited on the Amalfi Coast part of the trip.
+Here are the family friendly Italian cities we visited on the Amalfi Coast part of our trip to Italy.

 This post contains affiliate links.
 When you click a link and/or purchase through a link, we may receive a small commission that helps run this site.
 All opinions are my own.